Desaiom/delta-demo/README.md

 # delta-demo
-This is a git hub demo
+This is a git hub and git demo